tangbc/vue-virtual-scroll-list/.github/ISSUE_TEMPLATE/bug_report.md

 3. See error

 **Screenshots or jsfiddle**
 If applicable, add screenshots or jsfiddle to help explain your problem.

 **Other (please complete the following information):**
- - OS: [e.g. iOS]
+ - Version [e.g. 2.0]
  - Browser [e.g. chrome, safari]
- - Version [e.g. 2.0]